krishjj8/devopsapp/README.md

-# DevOps Demo - Dockerized Spring Boot App
+#Dockerized Spring Boot App

-This is a simple Spring Boot application packaged inside a Docker container.
+This is a  Spring Boot application packaged inside a Docker container.
 It’s designed to demonstrate basic DevOps principles — containerization, local deployment, and later cloud deployment with CI/CD.

 ---